Home » Condiments » Easy pickled cherries recipe

 You can leave the stems on or remove them – completely up to you.
 If you prefer to remove the pits, you can also do that.

 I like a vinegary brine, so I use a lot of vinegar.
-If you don't like yours as strong, use 1 1/2 cups of water and 1 cup of vinegar.
+If you prefer a mild vinegar flavor, use 1 1/2 cups of water and 1 cup of vinegar.

 Add pickled cherries to your favorite grain salads or green salads for a punch of flavor.
 They also make a great addition to a cheese board or a charcuterie board.